snejDev/EmbeddedDriverDevelopment/Week2_Progress_README.md

-2nd week of internship: Updated the MCU header file with few more macros
-                        GPIO specfic header file has been pushed Further changes will be made to the APIs when to handle interrupts
+3rd week of internship: Completed GPIO driver development with all necessary APIs to SET/RESET and TOGGLE GPIO Pins, and handle Interrupts on any any gpio pins.
+Sample programs to test the drivers have been provided in the Src directory.